Glad Rag Doll (film)

-Synopsis
+Plot

-Annabel Lea (Dolores Costello), a chorus girl, rises to stardom in a New York revue thanks to a publicity stunt involving fellow actor Barry (George Beranger), orchestrated by the show's manager Foley (Tom Kennedy) and his press agent Irving (Lee Moran).
-She is loved by Jimmy Fairchild (Arthur Rankin), known as Broadway's playboy, though he is completely dominated by his older brother John (Ralph Graves), the stern and prideful head of the wealthy Fairchild family.
-The family also includes sister Bertha (Audrey Ferris), Uncle Nathan (Albert Gran), and Aunt Fairchild (Maude Turner Gordon).
+Annabel Lea, a chorus girl, rises to stardom in a New York revue thanks to a publicity stunt involving fellow actor Barry, orchestrated by the show's manager Foley and his press agent Irving.
+She is loved by Jimmy Fairchild, known as Broadway's playboy, though he is completely dominated by his older brother John, the stern and prideful head of the wealthy Fairchild family.
+The family also includes sister Bertha, Uncle Nathan, and Aunt Fairchild.

-John, disapproving of Jimmy's interest in a showgirl, sends his attorney Sam Underlane (Claude Gillingwater) to buy Annabel off.
+John, disapproving of Jimmy's interest in a showgirl, sends his attorney Sam Underlane to buy Annabel off.
 She rejects the offer.
 Enraged, John uses his influence to have her fired from the revue.
-In retaliation, Annabel marches into the Fairchild home with her maid Hannah (Louise Beavers) and a stack of love letters from Jimmy, threatening to give them to the press.
+In retaliation, Annabel marches into the Fairchild home with her maid Hannah and a stack of love letters from Jimmy, threatening to give them to the press.
 To avoid scandal, John reluctantly invites her to stay the weekend, hoping to retrieve the letters.

 Annabel delights in making John and the Fairchilds uncomfortable, but she and John begin to develop a grudging respect—and attraction—for each other.
-At a lavish lawn party, Annabel brazenly tells a visiting admiral (Tom Ricketts) that she is marrying into the family.
+At a lavish lawn party, Annabel brazenly tells a visiting admiral that she is marrying into the family.
 The admiral mistakenly assumes John is her fiancé, increasing the tension.

-During her stay, Annabel discovers Aunt Fairchild is a kleptomaniac and stumbles into Uncle Nathan's room, catching him in an affair with Miss Peabody (Dale Fuller), the housekeeper.
+During her stay, Annabel discovers Aunt Fairchild is a kleptomaniac and stumbles into Uncle Nathan's room, catching him in an affair with Miss Peabody, the housekeeper.
 She also learns that Bertha has secretly married the chauffeur, Cooper, who sneaks into Annabel's room by mistake, thinking it still belongs to Bertha.

 The next day, weary of the charade, Annabel prepares to return to New York.
 She turns down Jimmy, implying she never loved him.
 Jimmy suspects she has feelings for John, who soon confesses he loves her.
 But just then, Jimmy is discovered to have written $10,000 in bad checks.
 To save him, Annabel agrees to sell the love letters to Underlane for the exact amount.

 When Underlane tells John what happened, he assumes Annabel is a gold-digger and throws her out.
 Later, in New York, newlyweds Nathan and Miss Peabody visit Annabel with a ticket to Europe, thanking her for helping them get together.
 She accepts.
 On board the ship, she finds herself in the bridal suite—and John appears with a minister.
 They marry at sea.